fate-ewi/bayesdfa/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 3 notes
+0 errors | 0 warnings | 2 notes

-* installed size is  5.4Mb; sub-directories of 1Mb or more: libs 4.7Mb
+* installed size is  5.7Mb; sub-directories of 1Mb or more: libs 4.9Mb
-* Non-standard files/directories found at top level:
-    ‘CRAN-RELEASE’ ‘README.Rmd’ ‘cran-comments.md’
 * GNU make is a SystemRequirements

 Explanation: this is from the compiled 'Stan' model and associated libraries, and is necessary https://mc-stan.org/rstantools/articles/minimal-rstan-package.html.

-Note that we have an associated manuscript describing the method that we plan to submit to The R Journal after this package is on CRAN.
+Note that we have an associated manuscript accepted in The R Journal's next issue.
-The R Journal requires packages to be published on CRAN first.